School Data Backup Strategies Before Migration: The 3-2-1 Rule for Zero Data Loss

 How to Verify School Data Backups

 ⚠️ Common Failure: Schools that skip test restores discover too late that their backups are corrupted, incomplete, or use incompatible formats.
 Always test before migration day.
+The 4 hours spent on test restores can save 40 hours of emergency recovery.

 Rollback Procedures When Migrations Fail